freeCodeCamp/freeCodeCamp/guide/english/d3/set-up-d3/index.md

 ## HTML Setup

 For now, you will just use a text file and the web browser.
-You will start with with a static page of HTML.
+You will start with a static page of HTML.
 Then you will add d3.js.
 Create a folder named d3js_projects.
 Create an HTML file in the folder named project_1.html.

 Start with a basic HTML webpage: